HMO Mortgage Broker

 This enables you to charge rent on a per-room, per-flat or per-section of the property basis.
 The result of this is usually a greater rental income.
 It’s not uncommon for HMO landlords to pay the property’s utility bills, unless the property has been converted into flats with separate title deeds on the land registry.

-Read more about HMOs in our converting a property into an HMO guide.
+Read more in our HMO Property guide

 Will I need an HMO licence?